 Psychologists who work in schools support children and young people to achieve academic success, psychological health and social and emotional wellbeing.
 Their expertise includes;

 Psychologists in schools deal with complex student issues and engage in a wide range of professional activities whilst dealing with a range of stakeholders.
 The APS values this work and is committed to providing resources and support to its members who work as psychologists in schools.

-The psychologists in schools online resources pages have been developed to inform school psychologists about latest initiatives, articles of interest, research publications and relevant activities.
-Your feedback would be greatly appreciated, as would ideas for additional areas that would be of interest to you and other members in the education sector.
+The following online resources pages have been developed to provide psychologists with information about school psychology initiatives, articles of interest, research publications and emerging issues in the education sector.

-The APS National Office has established a position dedicated solely to the support of psychologists in schools.
-The APS Psychologists in Schools Advisor has employment and research experience in school psychology and welcomes feedback and suggestions.
-You can email the Schools Advisor, Darren Stops, at firstname.lastname@example.org
+The APS National Office has established a position dedicated to the support of psychologists who work in schools.
+The APS Professional Practice Project Officer - Schools can be contacted at the National Office on (03) 86623300 or email@example.com

-This section provides links to current APS resources for school psychologists, which are relevant to the practice of school psychology.
-These include the APS Standards for the Delivery of School Psychological Services, tip sheets and other useful APS information.
+This section provides links to current APS resources which are relevant to the practice of school psychology.

-The APS register of school psychologist supervisors comprises a list of APS psychologists who have experience working in primary and/or secondary schools and who are available to provide supervision to other registered psychologists who work in schools.
+The APS register of supervisors for psychologists working in schools comprises a list of APS psychologists who have experience working in primary and/or secondary schools and who are available to provide supervision to other registered psychologists who work in schools.

-KidsMatter and headspace: two Australian government-funded child and youth mental health initiatives for which the APS is a development partner.
+KidsMatter and headspace are two Australian government-funded child and youth mental health initiatives for which the APS is a development partner.

 This section provides links to a number of online external resources, organisations and articles, which are categorised under certain practice issues specific to the work of school psychologists.